 Frustrated by adding chemicals and trying to keep your pool clear all the time?

 We cut out all the confusion of pool maintenance in this easy-to-read illustrated ebook and video course.
 It'll help you save $100 right away on pool care!Click Here to Learn More

 Our Favorite Pool Chemicals and Water Testing Supplies

 It’s hard to practice good pool maintenance if you don’t have the tools to accomplish it.
 Stock up on a few essentials, and then build from there.
 There’s no point in owning a pool if it’s all drudgery.
 Having the right tools at hand will make your life a lot easier, and allow you to enjoy your pool much more.

 Pool Water Testing

 We cannot stress how incredibly important water testing is for your pool maintenance.
 It’s best to test your water at least once a week.
 Regular testing lets you know when you need to add chemicals to your pool to prevent nasty bacteria and algae from moving in.

 Tests for 7 important chemistries in seconds: Total Hardness, Total Chlorine, Total Bromine, Free Chlorine, pH, Total Alkalinity, and Cyanuric Acid.

 When your pool starts to smell like a hotel pool, it’s time to shock your water.
-Your pool actually shouldn’t smell like anything when the water is balanced.
+Your pool actually shouldn’t smell like anything.
 This chemical smell means your sanitizer level is too low and is no longer doing its job.